withspectrum/code-of-conduct/README.md

 *This policy is a "living" document, and subject to refinement and expansion in the future.*

-Spectrum is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, mental illness, neurotype, physical appearance, body, race, ethnicity, nationality, or religion.
+Spectrum is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, mental illness, neurotype, physical appearance, body, age, race, ethnicity, nationality, language, or religion.
 We do not tolerate harassment of participants in any form.

 This code of conduct applies to all Spectrum-sponsored spaces, including our [community](https://spectrum.chat), [open-source projects](https://github.com/withspectrum), and other spaces that Spectrum hosts, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Spectrum team.